Michiel van Breda: Bredasdorp

 Van Breda and P.V. van der Byl wanted to build a church for the farming community in the Overberg, part of the Cape Province.
 They could not agree on a location, so both build a church, 15 kilometres apart.
 Two towns were founded this way.
 Today one is called Bredasdorp and the other Napier.
 Van Breda's church was built on the farm Langefontein in 1838.
 When a town started to develop around the church it was called Bredasdorp, a name derived from Michiel van Breda's last name.

 Mayor of Cape Town

-In 1840 Cape Town, which was founded as a refreshment station by Jan van Riebeeck in 1652, was declared a municipality.
-Van Breda was the first mayor and was in office from 1840–1844.
+In 1840 Cape Town, founded as a provisioning station by Jan van Riebeeck in 1652, was declared a municipality.
+Van Breda was the first mayor and was in office from 1840 to 1844.
 He stayed on Oranjezicht farm.

 Freemason

 He was a member of the Dutch section of the South African Freemasons.
-He was Grand Master of the Lodge de Goede hoop from 1831-1837.
+He was Grand Master of the Lodge de Goede hoop from 1831 to 1837.